 Colour temperature in LED lighting

-LED lighting does not have an exact colour temperature.
-This is because LED lighting is available in a wide range of colour temperatures.
-Because of this, you are not stuck to a certain colour.
-A LED driving lights radiates powerful white light and is around 4000 to 6000 Kelvin.
-Interior lighting radiates a cold white colour and is around 4500 Kelvin.
+LED lighting does not have an exact color temperature.
+This is because LED lighting is available over a wide range of color temperatures.
+This means you are not restricted to a particular color.
+A LED driving light emits powerful white light and is around 4000 to 6000 Kelvin.
+Interior lighting emits a cool white color and is around 4500 Kelvin.